 The Agency has entered into an agreement with IMG College, LLC ("IMG") which grants IMG the exclusive advertising and sponsorship rights at the sports/entertainment arena, for the period of September 1, 2013 through June 30, 2021.
 The agreement requires IMG to make guaranteed annual payments to the Agency, and 50% of any gross collected cash revenue in excess of the revenue sharing threshold, as outlined in the agreement.
-Two payments totaling \$1,082,432 were received from IMG for the fiscal year ended August 31, 2018.
+One payment totaling \$563,081 was received from IMG for the fiscal year ended August 31, 2020, and additional payments totaling \$373,507 were included in accounts receivable as of August 31, 2020.
 The contracted schedule of remaining guaranteed annual payments and the revenue sharing threshold is shown below:

+Annual Contract Revenue

-Annual Contract Period Beginning September 1, Guaranteed Rights Fee Revenue Sharing Threshold 2018 2019 2020 \$ 1,104,081 1,126,162 1,148,686 \$ 1,964,864 2,008,162 2,052,325 \$ 3,378,929 \$ 6,025,351
+Period Beginning September 1, Guaranteed Rights Fee Sharing Threshold

+2020 \$ 1,148,686 \$ 2,052,325